 In 2018, the Academy of Criminal Justice Sciences recognized one of his articles with the Donal MacNamara Award for “outstanding journal publication.”
 He was honored with a 2021 Chancellor’s Award for Outstanding Research and a 2023 Chancellor’s Award for Community-Engaged Scholarship.
 He also received a Board of Trustees Research Fellowship for Scholarly Excellence Award in 2023.

 At the undergraduate level, he teaches the senior capstone course—Ethics and Policy in Criminal Justice—in addition to an engaged civic learning (ECL) course he designed called Mass Incarceration, Reentry, and Justice.
-At the graduate level he teaches a course in Policy Analysis in Criminal Justice.
+At the graduate level he teaches Policy Analysis in Criminal Justice.